Great Plains Food Bank Response: COVID-19

 VOLUNTEERS: We are currently in need of volunteers and ask any volunteer to continue to give their time as long as they meet strict guidelines.
 For the time-being, our volunteer force will continue working diligently inside the Great Plains Food Bank under heightened sanitary precautions.
 If any volunteer is not feeling well or has traveled to a highly impacted area, they are being asked to cancel their volunteer shift and reschedule for a later time.
 All our volunteers are required to wear gloves while volunteering and are required to wash their hands before handling any food product.
 This will be monitored especially closely during this difficult time.

 We are limiting the size of volunteer groups to 10 individuals or less.
 Volunteer groups of up to 20 people are able to volunteer, but will be broken into groups of 10 or fewer and placed in separate room during their time with us.
+Places for volunteers inside the repack center are marked off to ensure a safe distance is being placed between each individual.

 SNAP: During difficult times, we have experienced an increased number of applications through our Supplemental Nutrition Assistance Program (SNAP) outreach work.
 We are committed to assisting those that qualify for the SNAP program are able to receive it.
 If you are in need of SNAP assistance or would like to determine if you qualify, call the SNAP hotline at 855-405-0000.
 Find more information HERE.